openthread/ot-docs/site/en/reference/cli/contribute.md

 | @moreinfo | @moreinfo{@netdata} | Creates a referral link. |
 | @note | @note Important callout. | Creates a note callout box. |

-## Fixing broken lines from OpenThread `make pretty` script
+## Fixing lines broken by the `make pretty` script

-Occasionally, the `make pretty` script causes long lines to break incorrectly.
+Some code comments, such as CLI parameters or command output, must be on a single line for them to render correctly in the openthread.io reference.
-This can happen with a long list of parameters or long lines of command output that go beyond the column width limit that the `make pretty` check imposes.
+However, `make pretty` imposes a column-width limit, which can break the rendered output for long lines.

-This situation can be addressed by enclosing line breaks with an HTML comment tag, as shown in two examples below.
+This situation can be addressed by adding line breaks and enclosing them with an HTML comment tag, as shown in two examples below.

 The first example is the `dns resolve` command, which can take up to six parameters.
 To correctly render the syntax using Doxygen while still passing